-- 2.1 The Head must ensure that the appropriate number of First-Aid containers are available according to the risk assessment of the site. - All First-Aid containers must be marked with a white cross on a green background; - Sports First Aid Kits are stored in green First Aid bags; - First Aid containers always accompany the children when using any specialist facilities and during any offsite activity / educational visit.
-First Aid containers accompany Physical Education (PE) teachers offsite.
-The kits are provided by the Medical Dept, and contain activity-specific additions to the minimum requirements; - All vehicles carry a First Aid kit this is the responsibility of the school travel providers.
-Sports staff will always carry First Aid boxes to all activities off site; - All school minibuses have a prominently marked First Aid kit and a fire extinguisher on board..
+- 2.1 The Medical Team must ensure that the appropriate number of First-Aid containers are available according to the risk assessment of the site. - All First-Aid containers must be marked with a white cross on a green background; - Sports First Aid Kits are stored in green First Aid bags; - The sports department will take a red emergency rucksack when visiting the East fields or recreation grounds.
+These emergency rucksacks contain EpiPens/Ventolin & dextrose for a rapid response to Anaphylaxis/asthma & diabetes. - First Aid containers always accompany the children when using any specialist facilities and during any offsite activity / educational visit.
+First Aid containers accompany Physical Education (PE) teachers off- site.
+The kits are provided by the Medical Dept, and contain activity-specific additions to the minimum requirements;

+- All vehicles carry a First Aid kit this is the responsibility of the School travel providers.
+Sports staff will always carry First Aid boxes to all activities off site; - All School minibuses have a prominently marked First Aid kit and a fire extinguisher on board.
 The First Aid Kit is stocked in accordance with part II of Schedule 7 of the Road Vehicle (Construction and Use) Regulations 1986.
-Whenever the First Aid Kits are used, they are replenished by the School Nurse. - First Aid containers should be kept near to hand washing facilities; - Spare stock should be kept in school and expiry dates monitored and checked. - Responsibility for checking and restocking the First-Aid containers is that of the School Nurse.
-The First Aiders must notify the School Nurse of any necessity of restocking of the First Aid boxes. - 2.2 First Aid kits are available in the following locations: - I Medical Room - I The Prep Office
+Whenever the First Aid Kits are used, they are replenished by the School Nurse. - First Aid containers should be kept near to hand washing facilities; - Spare stock should be kept in School and expiry dates monitored and checked. - Responsibility for checking and restocking the First-Aid containers is that of the School Nurse.
+The First Aiders must notify the School Nurse of any necessity of restocking of the First Aid boxes.

+2.2 First Aid kits are available in the following locations:

+- Medical Room

+- The Prep Office

-- □ The Senior School Office
+- The Senior School Office

-- □ The Science Preparatory Room
+- The Science Preparatory Room

-- □ The Sports Office and Swimming Pool
+- The Sports Office and Swimming Pool

-- I The Kitchen
+- · The Kitchen

 - The Workshop

-- Portable First Aid Kits for general and sports use are kept in the Senior School, Prep office and Medical Room
+- Portable First Aid Kits for general and sports use are kept in the Senior School,

+Prep office, and Medical Room

-The contents of kits will be checked every half term and restocked as necessary.
+The contents of kits will be checked by the medical team every half-term and restocked, as necessary.
 A kit should also be checked every time it has been used.
 It is the responsibility of the person who opened the First Aid box to report this fact to the Medical Room.

-- 2.3 The list of qualified first aiders and their emails can be found in the following places:
+2.3 The list of qualified first aiders and their emails can be found in the following places:

-- I The medical room
+- · The Medical Room

-- □ The prep office
+- The Prep Office

-- The Senior school reception
+- The Senior School Reception

-- □ The Science prep room
+- The Science Prep Room

-- I The kitchen
+- · The Kitchen

-- I The Workshop
+- The Workshop

-- Prep staff room kitchen
+- Prep Staff Room Kitchen

-- □ Senior staff room kitchen
+- · Senior Staff Room Kitchen

-- All Art/DT classrooms
+- All Art/DT Classrooms

-Eye irrigation kits are in all science labs and art/D.T rooms